The Wax Prince: Other tales

 In a tale collected from a source named Sukhrani Devi in Sheoli, it begins with a childless king worrying about his lack of heirs, when a maidservant tells him the queen is pregnant and will give birth to a son.
-The maidservant keeps up the charade long enough until the false prince's image is arrange and she molds an image with sesame seeds to act as the prince, and the marriage retinue departs with him.
+The maidservant keeps up the charade long enough until the false prince's marriage is arranged and she molds an image with sesame seeds to act as the prince, and the marriage retinue departs with him.
 The marriage retinue stops and pitch tents to rest for the night.
 Near the maidservant's tent, a male cobra is drawn to the music and enters the maidservant's tent.
 He bites the false image and realizes it is made of sesame, then comments with his cobra wife about it.
 The maidservant overhears their conversation and asks them for some help.
 The male cobra says he can assume the role of the prince and take on human form, which the cobra wife allows him to do, but on the proviso he must return to his cobra wife after the wedding, otherwise she will come to bite the princess.
 The male cobra agrees to her terms and takes on the form of a handsome prince.
 The maidservant calls for the king to see his son for the first time, and the party leaves to celebrate the marriage.
 The marriage between the now human prince is celebrated with the princess, and the party stops near the same place as before.
 The she-cobra appears to her husband to remind him of his promise, but he delays his return to snake form since they must return back to the prince's palace and he cannot abandon the retinue in the middle of the journey.
 The she-cobra reluctantly agrees.
 The wedding party returns to the prince's kingdom and the prince enjoys the comforts of human life, forgetting about his previous life.
 After a long time, the she-cobra notices her husband is not returning and goes to the palace to bite the princess, then flees to her snake hole.
 The prince goes after his snake-wife in search of explanations, and the she-cobra admits she did this since the human princess stole her husband.
 The prince thinks his snake-wife is justified in her actions, but he cannot abandon the human princess.
 For this, the she-cobra hits her hood on a rock and kills herself.
 The human princess wakes up and the prince goes to live with her.